Tips to help prevent bullying!

 Try to avoid the bully.

 If you have to go to a place (bathroom, canteen, games room, locker room) where you may meet the bully, try going with a friend.
 Do not go alone.
-Try to make friends with those who use the bus, hallway or waiting room so you can move with them.
+Try to make friends with those who use the bus, hallway, or waiting room so you can move with them.

 Try to stay calm and be patient.

-Bullies feel good when they are challenged or when you loose your temper.
+Bullies feel good when they are challenged or when you lose your temper.
 Ignore him and walk away.
 If he teases or laughs at you, try counting up to 10 slowly in your mind and head for the exit.
 This trick is great for temper control and you always come out stronger in the end.